alisaitbilgi/My-promise-methods/README.md

-# My-promise-methods
+# My-Promise-Methods
-In this work, i've implemented my own promise.all() and promise.race() methods
+In this work, i've implemented my own promise.all() and promise.race() methods in "myMethod.js" file.
+Also tested my async method implementations by using "jest" testing framework in "myMethod.test.js" file...